World Day of the Poor

 Father, forgive me renew me send me out as a usable instrument,

 that I may take seriously the meaning of your cross.
-Joe Seramane, South Africa, from Lifelines, Christian Aid.
+Joe Seramane, South Africa, from Lifelines.